wainwrightmark/word_salad/tasks.md

 - Add "more levels" button
 - Check Greek Gods 1 / 6 and roman gods 1 / 8
 - Add play steks button to main menu
+- Boxes around everything in selfie mode
+- Stop selfie mode on wake-up
+- Three taps to go to an adjacent letter
+- Don't show line or hints when timer paused